djask/o2emu_server/readme.md

 ## Build
 Requires boost::asio library to build.
 Open and build in Visual Studio.
+On linux, run make in the O2ServerEmu directory.

 ## Usage
 - Grab a copy of the O2jam client